bee344/asset-hub-examples/README.md

 An **archive node** can become a **full node**, but for a **full node** to become an **archive node**, you must first purge your database and resync your node, starting in archive mode.

-#### Hardware requirements

-Currently there are no hardware requirements specific for the collator nodes, since they don't perform time-critical tasks.
-The only requirement is to have enough storage for the type of node intended, which can be retrieved from [here](https://stakeworld.io/docs/dbsize).
-Other than that, any relatively performant equipement or any cloud provider will suffice.
-You can also look into the [reference hardware](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-polkadot#reference-hardware) for validators, but be aware that these will probably be overkill for a non-validator node.

-#### Maintenance

-It's good practice to keep your node up to date with the latest version, which you can download from [here](https://github.com/paritytech/polkadot-sdk/releases).
-It's also recommended to keep the tools you are using up to date.
-Lastly, we recommend keeping track of the Polkadot Fellowship's [runtime upgrades](https://github.com/polkadot-fellows/runtimes/releases/latest) to be aware of critical logic changes.
-These runtime upgrades are voted on and executed via OpenGov, and the proposals with their enactment dates and other details can be found [here](https://polkadot.polkassembly.io/whitelisted-caller?trackStatus=all&page=1).
 #### NOS

 NoS stands for Node + (API) Sidecar and consists of a simple script to launch a full node of [Asset Hub](https://wiki.polkadot.network/docs/learn-system-chains#asset-hub) together with an instance of [Sidecar](https://github.com/paritytech/substrate-api-sidecar) on a machine (using Docker).